Denmark aims low with green energy policy

 Keeping up with the Joneses - or in this case Christensens - is all about using less fuel and having better solar panels.

-"We get a bit competitive with our neighbors," said Kalle Christensen, a computer engineer, who lives in a low-energy house in Stenlose South, just outside Copenhagen.
+"We get a bit competitive with our neighbours," said Kalle Christensen, a computer engineer, who lives in a low-energy house in Stenlose South, just outside Copenhagen.

 Stenlose South has the highest concentration of such homes, but low-energy houses are a growing trend across Denmark, which enforces strict efficiency standards on new building.